Television News of the Civil Rights Era 1950–1970: Negro Democratic Rally

-In 1960, WSLS presented the news with a different picture of the Democratic party on October 7th on the evening news.
+In 1960, WSLS presented the news with a different picture of the Democratic party on October 7 on the evening news.
 Democratic presidential candidate John F. Kennedy and Republican rival Richard Nixon were both stumping in Virginia.
 Several key Democrats were backing up Kennedy, including Governor Lindsay Almond and state party chair Sidney Kellam.
 Desegregation began in some schools, yet there was still a lot of resistance towards desegregation.
 When WSLS broadcast African American Democratic Party rally, the political stakes were very high for a changing party.
 Meanwhile, television news WDBJ, CBS affiliate, covered events of desegregation in careful detail.
 The reporters interviewed state legislators, political leaders, school board officials, and citizens which included extensive comments from African American lawyers and the NAACP officials.
 The balance between the presence of multiple voices represented a big difference between the television and print medium.
 WDBJ's interview with NAACP attorney Oliver Hill demonstrated a clear statement that Virginians were ever to hear about why segregation was wrong.

 Role of television

 There was a big rise in the consumerism of the television in the United States that showed a technological advancement with a significant influence on public self-perception, the spread of information, shaping the norms and standards, and framing all social dialogue.
 In the 1960s, African Americans watched 68% more TV than any other non-blacks.
 Because so many watched a lot of television, African Americans began to notice the lack of representation, biased reporting, and rampant racism.
 Blacks in the 1950s were usually excluded from television unless they acted like entertainers, dumbfounded idiots, or devoted servants.
 Later in the 1960s blacks were given the opportunity for more dominant roles such as Bill Cosby, but still misrepresented blacks because it took on the roles and norms of a white society.
 Television propelled the Civil Rights Movement in the 1960s by introducing civil rights campaigns, protests, attacks, and awareness in general onto local and national TV stations.
 When Northern states saw Southern violence they were shocked, other blacks that saw it became angered, and it brought enough attention and awareness that carried the civil rights information all the way to the White House.
 Television had the power to define reality, to create understandings of societal norms, and to shape opinions.

-As civil rights events occurred in American in 1963, the nation had their eyes on Birmingham, Alabama, and Jackson, Mississippi.
+As civil rights events occurred in America in 1963, the nation had their eyes on Birmingham, Alabama, and Jackson, Mississippi.
 There was a significant difference between what the press covered in the Birmingham campaign versus what the Birmingham's paper covered in their own city.
 African American children were shown participating in nonviolent, peaceful demonstrations.
 Commissioner of Public Safety Bull Connor ordered police to physically assault and use the firehose on the children, and brought in dogs to attack the protestors.
 Television captured one of the most powerful videos of the Civil Rights Movement that clearly showed police brutality.
 Because of this specific protest and brutality John F. Kennedy felt obligated to create more federal actions.